Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

-Nobody is featured on this week’s edition of the Vaults radio show.
+Nobody is included on this week’s edition of the Vaults radio show.

 I was a late comer to Crosby, Stills, Nash & Young, a band I only really noticed when I heard them on the triple LP Woodstock soundtrack, then a few years later on the actual Woodstock film, which I didn’t see until around 1977 on its second cinema run, at the Gaumont Theatre in Doncaster.
 The band was literally all over the film, not only during their impressive acoustic stage appearance, in which they performed a pretty faithful “Suite: Judy Blue Eyes”, which I later discovered was edited and overdubbed to make it sound as good as it does, making me think that it probably sounded lousy on the night, but also through the use of such tracks as “Long Time Gone”, “Wooden Ships” and a rocked-up version of Joni Mitchell’s “Woodstock”, which was played through the closing titles.
 This double live album is far from disappointing, with performances that really show off the talents of four individuals rather than an actual band, which CSN&Y never really was.
 It actually sounds like a live album should, complete with the odd audience encouragement from Graham Nash and one or two mid-song giggles.
 It doesn’t sound at all like a bunch of musicians who would go on to fall out and engage in infantile squabbling throughout the years to come.

-Cowgirl in the Sand is featured on this week’s edition of the Vaults radio show.
+Cowgirl in the Sand is included on this week’s edition of the Vaults radio show.

 This was the final album by the Doors to feature Jim Morrison, recorded a year before he went off to Paris to drink himself to death.
 It’s pretty much back to blues for the most part, though the album does feature one or two show stoppers, such as the sprawling “Riders on the Storm” and the equally sprawling title cut.
 “Love Her Madly” is probably the most commercial song on the album, which was released as a single, going on to reach number 11 on the Billboard singles chart in 1971.
 Fifty years on and the LP can be found once again in record shops around the world, with a rather more expensive price tag than, let’s say the band’s self-titled debut or The Soft Parade, which is probably due to the sleeve that features a transparent window, the yellow background being the record’s inner cardboard sleeve.
 Classy.

-Love Her Madly is featured on this week’s edition of the Vaults radio show.
+Love Her Madly is included on this week’s edition of the Vaults radio show.